rscgh/BA4445_Classifier/README.md

 * timeseries, which should be a numpy array only containing data for the left hemisphere and be of shape (29696, n_timepoints) and already smoothed and normalized; if None, which is the default, the 4 resting state series are gathered from the HCP reslease and automatically preprocessed using a wb_command
 * save_intermediate, which if set to True will save alot of intermediate files to the output directory (i.e. the 4 smoothed resting state timeseries, ICA components etc)
 * template, that is the glob-match string to the resting state run(s), relative to the subjects folder, i.e. `MNINonLinear/Results/rfMRI_REST?_??/rfMRI_REST?_??_Atlas_hp2000_clean.dtseries.nii`
+* cnt_files=4, defines the number of resting state runs to be used, in case the template/selector matches multiple files

 The example file in output_example also includes Estrids previous automatic and manual annotation.
 This is not part of the standalone_classifier and hence wont be contained in its output.
 But it should be present in do_all_v2.py